khushboo-analytics/Future-jobs-and-skills-demand-analysis/README.md

-# 📊 Future Jobs & Skills Demand Analysis (2025)
+# 📊 Future Jobs, Skills Demand & Hiring Churn Analysis (2025)

 ### *EDA + Hiring Churn Analysis*

 ## 📌 Project Overview

+The job market in 2025 is being reshaped by rapid technological advancements, remote work adoption, and shifting skill requirements.
-This project analyzes **future job market trends for 2025**, focusing on **job demand, salary distribution, skills requirements, remote work trends, and hiring churn** across emerging industries.
+This project analyzes *future job demand, skill trends, salary patterns, and hiring churn* using a *synthetic dataset* modeled on high-growth industries.

-The analysis is performed using **SQL (MySQL)** for data exploration and metric computation, and is designed to simulate **real-world hiring and talent demand behavior**.
+The goal of this project is to demonstrate *end-to-end data analysis skills* — from SQL-based exploration to *interactive Power BI dashboards* — while answering real-world business questions relevant to workforce planning and talent strategy.

 > ⚠️ **Note:** The dataset used in this project is **synthetic**, sourced from Kaggle, and created to simulate realistic job market patterns.
 > No real company or job posting data is used.